 Container Care for Bachelor’s Button Plants

-Bachelor’s buttons should be deadheaded for best appearance.
+Bachelor’s buttons should be deadheaded for the best appearance.

 Few pests bother the plants and disease is usually confined to fungal issues which are easy to prevent by monitoring water usage.